 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations , the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations , the student will complete the related checklist found in the Course Overview.

-Research Papers (4)
+Research Paper Assignments (4)

-The student will write a 12-14-page research-based paper in current Turabian format that focuses on assigned questions.
+The student will write a 12-14-page research-based paper in current APA format that focuses on assigned questions.
 Each paper must be double-spaced and must include citations from relevant readings, presentations, and at least 20 scholarly sources.